impact-initiatives/impactR4PHU/README.md

 After running all the line in the run_fsl_quality_report.R, below are the set of inputs that are required for you to select/fill.
-<strong>Please note that in case of a missing column, please proceed in
+<strong>Please note that if the script is asking for a value that is not
-selecting cancel.
-However, make sure with the respective focal point if it is an important column.</strong>
+in your data, then you should select cancel.
+However, make sure with the respective focal point if these variables are required to get the desired output.</strong>

 <details>
 <summary>